neda-ale/Coursera_Capstone/README.md

 ## Conclusion

 Opening a restaurant is fun and at the same time complex and challenging.
 If enough researches wouldn't done properly, it can lead to a large monetary loss.
 Therefore, substantial amount of research about the area would greatly increase the chance of the restaurant to be succeed.
 In this project, I try to demonstrate the necessary information for an investor to determine what area the restaurant should open.
+The result came to cluster 1 which will be part of Belconnen and Tuggeranong.